hamsternipples/nosedocs/noseblog.md

                         [one concept at time]
 [[I] am        realising that same experience external to myself]

+### 2018-12-18 09:29 - the news firehose

+have you noticed that when I do drugs, the amount of newsworthy bits is overwhelming

+I bet trump is jealous :)

 # potential topics

 ### - so, what is "in the game?"